Skip to content

 Strategies for future draft picks based on having Giannis and Dyson Daniels already, Each Category 2024-25

 The category weightings displayed in the first row are based on H-scoring's internal model of how drafting works.
-It assumes that the drafter will use those weights exactly for candidates going forward, and it also assumes that those weights will have a certain influence on the aggregate statistics of future picks (details are in the paper).
+It assumes that the drafter will use those weights exactly for candidates going forward, and it also assumes that those weights will have a certain influence on the aggregate statistics of future picks.
 One might note that in the case above, the weight for Free Throws is surprisingly high, despite the obvious fact that the algorithm is deprioritizing the category heavily.
-The reason for this is that in general, H-scoring does not think it needs to adjust weights all that much in order to skew the available candidates to the categories it wants (again, details are in the paper).
+The reason for this is that in general, H-scoring does not think it needs to adjust weights all that much in order to skew the available candidates to the categories it wants.

 The flex position allocations show how the algorithm expects to use its flex spots, which can take players of multiple positions.
 This is relevant because the algorithm understands that different positions have different statistical tendencies.
 In the example above, the algorithm is leaning heavily on taking Power Forwards and Centers with its flex spots, likely because they tend to have poor Free Throw rates, and that synergizes with the strategy of punting Free Throws.